I’m writing a book called 52 Week Season featuring a hunting or fishing experience for each week of the year.

 Week 23.
 Bluefish

 The bluefish’s Latin name, Pomatomus saltatrix, actually has nothing to do with salt – it means “leaping fish” – but the saltier waters of summer do go hand-in-hand with bluefishing.
-First off, blues can a wise change of pace when the suffocating waters of summer make it tough for rockfish to survive catch and release.
-Second, “Bluefish like higher salinity levels than stripers.” wrote Bill May.
-“Usually, this means well south of the Bay Bridge, especially for larger specimens.
-But if there’s been a dry summer, they will move north of the bridge.”
+Blues can a wise change of pace when the suffocating waters of summer make it tough for rockfish to survive catch and release and prefer the high salinity of high summer.

 Week 24.
 Tarpon